clr2of8/DeployREMnux/README.md

+# !!!
+The AWS instance that contained REMnux no longer exists so this script no longer works as is

 # DeployREMnux

 DeployREMnux is a Python script that will deploy a cloud instance of the public REMnux distribution in the Amazon cloud (AWS).
 The REMnux distribution itself is maintained by [Lenny Zeltser](https://zeltser.com/) with extensive help from [David Westcott](https://twitter.com/beast_fighter) and is available from https://remnux.org.